GTA AM TOUR POLICIES AND PROCEDURES

 ALL PLAYERS MUST BE AT THE TOUR’S STARTER’S TENT 10 MINUTES PRIOR TO THEIR ASSIGNED TEE TIME.

 The GTA AM Tour’s Pace of Play Policy is straightforward.
 All we ask is for your group to keep up to the group in front of you.
 IT DOES NOT matter about the group behind you.
-All that matters is for your group to maintain proper positioning directly behind the group in front of you (See: Group Out of Position, below).
-It is helpful to be aware of, and where applicable, utilize Rule 20.3.
+All that matters is for your group to maintain proper positioning directly behind the group in front of you (See: Players Out of Position, below).

 The first group of the day is out of position if, at any time, they fall behind the posted time par.

 Any following group is out of position if,